-This recipe for turkey meatballs is a sacrilege to traditional Italian cooks because the meatballs are not fried in lots of oil before being submerged in tomato sauce.
+This recipe for Italian-inspired turkey meatballs is a sacrilege to traditional Italian cooks because these meatballs are not fried in lots of oil before being submerged in tomato sauce.
 You form them and gently add them raw to marinara sauce, where they simmer until cooked through.
-Yeah, I know, sounds crazy.
-But it works.

 Sautéing onions and finely chopped mushrooms helps give the meatballs a meaty taste.
-By not frying them, you save calories and fat, which allows (WW Points!) room for pasta and Parmesan cheese to complete your meal.
+By not frying them, you save fat, calories and WW Points, which leaves room for pasta and Parmesan cheese to complete your meal.
 If you're on the fence about this no-fry method, you'll just have to try it once to see how well it works.
 The meatballs hold their shape and are tender, moist and best of all, delicious!

 1 tsp. olive oil

 1/2 medium onion, finely diced